croaker8/fleetyards-export/README.md

 # fleetyards-export
-Tool for exporting hanger data from https://fleetyards.net.
+Tool for exporting your public hanger from https://fleetyards.net.

-This command will login to your fleetyards.net account and export the data for the vehicles in your hanger to a CSV file (default is output.csv).
+This command will access your public hanger URL of fleetyards.net and export the data for your vehicles to a CSV file (default is output.csv).

 Edit the export-field-list file and add # at beginning of line to exclude specific fields from the CSV output.